• Skip to main content

 Director of Operations

-Jamie joined forces with Reintegration Support Network in June of 2018, providing leadership and organizational development coaching and consulting.
+Jamie Jacobs joined forces with Reintegration Support Network in June of 2018, providing leadership and organizational development coaching and consulting.
 In January, 2019 she was invited to join the RSN staff as the organization’s inaugural Executive Director.
-Jamie stepped out of the ED role in January, 2023 and currently serves as RSN’s the Director of Operations.
+Jamie led the organization through its start-up phase under a federally-funded SAMHSA grant and stepped out of the ED role in January, 2023.
+Jamie currently serves as RSN’s Director of Operations.

-Prior to joining the staff at RSN, Jamie served as the Program Director for Johnson Service Corps, a service year program for young adults committed to social-justice, community service, leadership development and vocational discernment.
+With 12+ years of nonprofit leadership and management experience, Jamie has a background in leadership and organizational development, program design and implementation, budgeting as well as grant and financial management.
+Jamie is also an ICF accredited Mentor/Coach, and an Affiliate with Moss & Ross Nonprofit Consulting.
+Prior to joining the staff at RSN, Jamie served as the Program Director and Mentor Program Coordinator for Johnson Service Corps, a service year program for young adults committed to social-justice, community service, leadership development and vocational discernment.
 Before venturing into coaching, consulting and the nonprofit sector, Jamie had an extensive “first career” in retail management and corporate training.

 Jamie is a devoted swimmer, enjoys the outdoors and her idea of re-creation is quiet time spent with close friends and family, or better yet, going on Retreat!